 The devotion to Notre-Dame-de-Foy in Canada

 The story begins in 1609, in the town of Foy, Belgium, at the foot of a huge oak tree.
-That same year, Gilles, a woodcutter from Wanlin, and his companion Innocent Delimoir, while cutting down an enormous oak tree 8 feet in diameter, discovered a statuette of the Virgin Mary.
+That same year, Gilles, a woodcutter from Wanlin, and his companion Innocent Delimoir, while felling an enormous oak 8 feet in diameter, discovered a small statue of the Virgin Mary.
 Made of terracotta, it was surrounded by a few stones and hair.
-Gilles and Innocent cried out for a miracle.
-The story spread in the area, and very quickly a spontaneous cult developed.
-With the discovery of this statue, miracles multiplied and Foy became a place of pilgrimage.
-The Jesuits eventually began to carve replicas of the statue from the oak tree in which it was found.
+Gilles and Innocent cried miracle.
+The story spread to the surrounding area, and a spontaneous cult soon developed.
+With the discovery of the statue, miracles multiplied and Foy became a place of pilgrimage.
+The Jesuits began to carve replicas of the statue from the oak in which it had been found.

-It was later discovered that the oak tree was located on a path used by pilgrims on their way to Saint-Hubert.
-Some two centuries before the 1609 discovery, one of them placed a statue of the Virgin Mary in the hollow of the tree.
-Over the years, the bark of the tree closed over it and, as the path was less and less frequented, the existence of the statue was forgotten.
+It was later discovered that the oak was located on the edge of a path used by pilgrims on their way to Saint-Hubert.
+Some two centuries before the 1609 discovery, one of these pilgrims placed a statue of the Virgin Mary in the hollow of the tree.
+Over the years, the tree’s bark closed over it and, as the path became less and less frequented, the statue’s existence was forgotten.

 A shrine:

-A first miracle took place in 1616: following the intercession of the Virgin Mary, an old man was cured of a painful and debilitating hernia.
-The bishop of Liege, Ferdinand of Bavaria, made a canonical inquiry and declared the miracle authentic.
+A first miracle took place in 1616: following the Virgin Mary’s intercession, an old man was cured of a painful and debilitating hernia.
+The Bishop of Liège, Ferdinand de Bavière, conducted a canonical inquiry and declared the miracle authentic.

-In 1618 the influx of pilgrims – and the publicity given to the place by the visit of Archdukes Albert and Isabella in 1619 – led to the construction of a larger chapel.
+In 1618, the influx of pilgrims – and the publicity given to the site by the visit of Archdukes Albert and Isabelle in 1619 – led to the construction of a larger chapel.
 Work began in 1622.
-The plans were drawn up by the brothers Michel and Jaspard Stilmant with the help of Guillaume Goblet.
-However, in the 19th century, historians attributed this work to B. Flémalle and to an unknown Bartholomé.
+The plans were drawn up by brothers Michel and Jaspard Stilmant with the help of Guillaume Goblet.
+However, in the 19th century, historians attributed the work to B. Flémalle and an unknown Bartholomé.

-Throughout the 17th century, the shrine had an extraordinary reputation.
+Throughout the 17th century, the sanctuary enjoyed extraordinary renown.
 Pilgrims came from everywhere.
-The veneration of Our Lady of Foy spread outside the country, propagated in particular by the missionaries who went overseas.
-Replicas of the miraculous statue were made and spread throughout the world.
+Veneration of Notre-Dame de Foy spread outside the country, especially by missionaries who went overseas.
+Replicas of the miraculous statue were made and spread around the world.

-In Canada, as early as 1638, the Jesuits founded the Notre-Dame-de-Foy mission, which later became the city of Sainte-Foy.
-The first missionary to bring replicas of Notre-Dame-de-Foy to this country was the Jesuit missionary Pierre Chaumonot.
-He brought back the first one in 1680, in order to help evangelize the Hurons.
-It is now kept at the Notre-Dame-de-Lorette church in Wendake, near Quebec City.
+In Canada, the first missionary to bring back replicas of Notre-Dame-de-Foy was the Jesuit missionary Pierre Chaumonot.
+He brought back his first statue in 1680, to help evangelize the Hurons.
+Today, it is kept at Notre-Dame-de-Lorette church in Wendake, near Quebec City.

-In Quebec, there is another statuette of Notre-Dame-de-Foy which is preciously preserved at the Servantes de Jésus-Marie under a glass bell.
-This one has had a different, but equally unique, journey than the Jesuit Chaumonot.
-The one we have has been passed down for a long time in the family of our founder, Father Alexis-Louis Mangin,” says the Mother Servant General of the congregation, Sister Marie-du-Bon-Pasteur.
+The small statue of Notre-Dame-de-Foy carefully preserved under a glass bell by the Servantes de Jésus-Marie has had a different, but just as unique, journey as that of the Jesuit Chaumonot.
+The one we have has long been passed down through the family of our founder, Father Alexis-Louis Mangin,” explains the congregation’s Mother Servant General, Sister Marie-du-Bon-Pasteur.
 He received it from his father before he left France for Canada in 1885.
-It is a very rare object that has a very great spiritual value for us. “
+It’s a very rare object that has great spiritual value for us.

-The statuette was dated by the City of Gatineau around 1780, but it could be even older.
-According to Sister Marie-du-Bon-Pasteur, their statuette is authentic and comes from the oak tree in which the original statue was found.
-In her diaries, Father Mangin explains how she was able to save her family and several Catholic priests from certain death during the French Revolution.
+The small statue has been dated by the Ville de Gatineau to around 1780, but it could well be even older.
+According to Sister Marie-du-Bon-Pasteur, their statue is authentic and comes from the oak tree in which the original statue was found.
+In his diaries, Father Mangin explains how she was able to save her family and several Catholic priests from certain death during the French Revolution.

 This statue of Notre-Dame-de-Foy is miraculous and has worked many wonders,” wrote Father Mangin.
-In 1793, during the great revolution, it protected my family and my grandfather’s house, while he was not afraid to expose himself daily to the peril of death, hiding prosecuted priests and having the Holy Mass celebrated, at night, in his cellar or in his attic; and this in the midst of a city very agitated by revolutionary ideas and under the continual surveillance of the informers and soldiers of the Revolution. “
+In 1793, during the great revolution, it protected my family and my grandfather’s house, when he was not afraid to expose himself daily to the peril of death, hiding priests who were being pursued and having Holy Mass celebrated, by night, in his cellar or attic; and all this in the midst of a town very agitated by revolutionary ideas and under the continual surveillance of informers and soldiers of the Revolution.”

 Miracles in the Outaouais region :

-The statuette of Notre-Dame-de-Foy would have protective virtues against fires, says Sister Marie-du-Bon-Pasteur, superior of the Servants of Jesus Mary.
-“It has helped us a few times to fight fires,” she says.
-The story of the Servants of Jesus Mary goes that Father Mangin invoked Our Lady of Foy once, at the beginning of the congregation, to put out a rapidly growing fire in the roof of the first small convent in Masson.
-A single bucket of water thrown by Father Mangin would have brought the fire under complete control.
-Another fire in the sacristy of the Laurier Street monastery in 1905 was also put out with a single bucket of water.
+The statue of Notre-Dame-de-Foy is said to have protective virtues against fires, says Sister Marie-du-Bon-Pasteur, superior of the Servantes de Jésus-Marie.
+“It has helped us fight fires on several occasions,” she says.
+The story of the Servantes de Jésus-Marie goes that Fat Mangin invoked Notre-Dame-de-Foy the first time, in the early days of the congregation, to put out a fast-growing fire in the roof of the first small convent in Masson.
+A single bucket of water thrown by Father Mangin brought the fire under complete control.
+Another fire in the sacristy of the Laurier Street monastery in 1905 was also extinguished with a single bucket of water.

 Sources: